-It’s admissions event season, and many MBA applicants will be headed to The MBA Tour in DC on Thursday, or QS World MBA Tour, kicking off in Mumbai this Saturday.
+It’s MBA admissions event season, and many applicants will be headed to The MBA Tour in DC on Thursday, or QS World MBA Tour, kicking off in Mumbai this Saturday.
 Before attending admissions events, do some research that will lead into some juicy questions.

 Don’t ask them about stats you could easily find online.
 Rather, ask questions that demonstrate you’ve 1) researched the program and 2) believe it is a fit, based on that research.
 Use that as your jumping-off point for deeper conversations.
 Initiate as many meaningful conversations as possible, without sacrificing quality.